AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/product-carousel.md

 ---
 title: Custom Attributes to CIF Product Carousel
-description: Learn how to extend the AEM CIF Product Carousel component by updating the Sling model and customizing the markup.
+description: Learn how to extend the AEM CIF Product Carousel component by updating the Sling Model and customizing the markup.
 feature: Commerce Integration Framework
 role: Admin, Developer
 ---